How Technology Improves the Caregiver Experience

 The Challenge of Disengagement and Caregiver Turnover

 Providing continued care for residents of a senior living community can be physically, mentally, and emotionally demanding.
+In some facilities, caregiver burnout happens far too often due to the demanding nature of working on a nursing care team.

 - Compromising care